sedona-thomas/Rainbow-Sunset/README.md

 - Solder together lights behind the same color of glass
 - Hot glue each wire along the back side of the solder to hide the wires

+#### Connect Neopixel Ring

+- Attach the D1 pin of the neopoxel light ring to pin 13 of the ESP32
+- Connect the 5V pin to an external battery positive terminal
+- Connect the ground pin to an external battery ground (-) terminal

 #### Connect Sensors

 -